 Courses offered by the Schools, including the Middlebury Language Schools, the Middlebury Bread Loaf School of English, the Middlebury C.V.
 Starr Schools Abroad, and the Middlebury School of the Environment, are typically valued at one unit of credit and are considered the equivalent of 3.0 semester hours.

 Students may transfer course credits from other U.S. institutions of higher education only at the discretion of Middlebury College.
 Students should obtain preliminary approval for a course for which they expect transfer credit before enrolling in it, by using our Transfer Credit Application.
-For more information please review our Transfer Credit Policy.
+For more information please review the Transfer Credit Policy.

 The deadline for adding a class is the end of the second week of classes, or the third day of Winter term.